alextsigonias/starter-academic/content/publication/apportionment/index.md

 ---
-title: "Political Apportionment: Ex-ante Proportionality and Monotonicity Through the Lens of Linear Programming"
+title: "Political Apportionment: The Power of Divisor Methods and Randomization"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here